Nayhomi25/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17-hidethisword: Displays all the lines that do not have the pattern bin in them

 18-letteronly: Display lines starting with letters only

+19-AZ: Replaces all characters 'A' and 'c' to 'Z' and 'e'